dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Inventory Upgrade III.md

 Items will now stack up to a maximum of 9 in each of your inventory slots.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Inventory Upgrade III

 Sorting priority: 17900

-Item uid: Inventory Upgrade III

 # shops selling Voluminous Pockets: